samhains/UniversalBackrooms/README.md

 4. Updated the handling of system prompts for different model types (Anthropic, GPT-4, and O1).
 5. Improved logging and error handling, especially for the ^C^C termination sequence.
 6. Updated the filename format to include both model names and a timestamp.
-7. Implemented logging to folders corresponding to the current LM1 model (e.g., OpusExplorations/, SonnetExplorations/, etc.).
+7. Implemented logging to BackroomLogs.
 8. Added support for the o1-mini model.

 ## To Run
 ```
-python backrooms.py --lm1 opus --lm2 sonnet
+python backrooms.py
-python backrooms.py --lm1 gpt4o --lm2 o1-preview
+python backrooms.py --lm opus gpt4o
 ```

-You can mix and match any combination of models for the LM1 and LM2 roles:
+You can mix and match any combination of models for the first and second LM (explorer and CLI roles for the CLI target) roles:
 - opus
 - sonnet
 - gpt4o